 - The Best Lawyers in America, 2006-2015

-- Leader in Texas General Commercial Litigation in the 2014 edition of Chambers USA: America’s Leading Lawyers for Business
+- Leader in Texas General Commercial Litigation in the 2014 and 2015 editions of Chambers USA: America’s Leading Lawyers for Business

 - Texas Super Lawyers, 2003 – 2014

 - Outstanding Lawyers of America, 2003 – present

 - Houston Areas Top Lawyers – H Texas magazine, 2004, 2005

 - College of the State Bar of Texas, 2005

 - Top Rated Lawyers®-AV® Preeminent in Intellectual Property Law, 2012

 - State Bar of Texas (Sections in Litigation; Labor)